ChiefChingu/milestone-two-memory-card-game/TEST.md

 ### Flip cards and matching logic
 At first I created the variable allowedTurns to control that only two cards can be clicked and turned.
 This worked, but it did not prevent users from clicking the same card twice.
 When doing this, the allowedTurns did increment, resulting in one card turned and not being able to click a second one.

-That is why I added a second check: a class: clickable.
+That is why I added a second check, a class: clickable.
 At the start of the game all cards have this class.
 When a card is clicked and turned, this class is removed.
 So, you can no longer click one card twice.
 Then, when the cards are evaluated for a match the class clickable can be added again (if there was no match).

 ```javascript
 function selectCard() {